7 Best Photo Editors for Computer

 • User-friendly design with drag-and-drop functionality.

-• Access to a variety of templates, icons, and stock images.
+• Access to a variety of templates, icons, and stock elements.

 • Available as free photo editing software and online, so you can work from any device.